 Cooperative Boundary Plans and Agreements.
-Cooperative boundary plans and agreements are joint planning efforts in which two or more municipalities establish a mutually agreeable plan to establish boundary lines, provide public services and facilities, share revenues, and establish land use criteria.
-The majority of municipal boundary agreements are conducted between a town and an incorporated village or city.
+Cooperative boundary plans and agreements are joint planning efforts in which two or more municipalities establish a mutually agreeable plan to establish boundary lines, provide public services and facilities, share revenues, and establish land use criteria.2 The majority of municipal boundary agreements are conducted between a town and an incorporated village or city.
 Cooperative boundary plans, which are subject to a minimum of a ten-year period, must be approved by the Wisconsin Department of Administration.

 Extraterritorial Subdivision Regulation.
-Incorporated villages and cities can exercise plat review authority in unincorporated areas adjacent to their communities.
+Incorporated villages and cities can exercise plat review authority in unincorporated areas adjacent to their communities,3 however only the City of Wautoma has effectuated this.
 This allows incorporated areas the same authority to approve or reject a specific plat or CSM as if it were within its own jurisdiction.
 This authority extends to a distance of 1.5 miles from the incorporated boundary for villages and small cities and 3.0 miles for cities with population of greater than 10,000.
 The incorporated area must have a subdivision ordinance in place in order to exercise this authority.